NYTEMODEONLY/distask/README.md

 - Default rate limit is 1 call / 3s per user.
 Heavy commands (`/create-board`, `/add-task`, `/search-task`, `/edit-task`) use 10s cooldowns.
 - All command responses are posted to the channel so admins and teammates can review changes later.
+- Task management commands (`/move-task`, `/assign-task`, `/delete-task`) use intuitive select menu flows - no need to remember task IDs!
+- Deleted tasks are soft-deleted (marked with `deleted_at`) and can be recovered with `/recover-task`.
+Deleted tasks are automatically filtered from normal queries.
 - Reminder digests run roughly once per minute and deliver a daily summary (overdue + next 24h) to each board channel when the guild's scheduled time passes.
 Use `/toggle-notifications` + `/set-reminder` to control behavior per guild.
 - Feature requests persist to the `feature_requests` table.
 When GitHub credentials are configured, the bot publishes the backlog to `feature_requests.md` via the GitHub Contents API.
 - Community announcements add 👍 / 👎 / 🔁 reactions automatically; these votes feed nightly scoring (support adds weight, duplicate signals subtract) so the most demanded ideas float to the top.